alfredodeza/chapa.vim/README.rst

 Chapa
 =====
-A very simple VIM plugin to visually select a Function or a Class
+Allows you to move to previous/next class, function or method

-Simple approach to visual selection of Python blocks.
+or visually select the next/previous class, function or method.

 Installation couldn't be easier: drop the plugin file in your vim plugin directory.